SurajitDas1991/Spaceship_Titanic/README.md

-# MLFLOW-project-template
+# Spaceship-Titanic
-MLFLOW project template
+This repository consists of files required to deploy a Machine Learning Web App created with streamlit.

+This is an app to predict if passengers have been transported based on the available data.
+Data has been taken from a competition https://www.kaggle.com/competitions/spaceship-titanic/data

+The entire code is developed in modular fashion.
+Idea has been to focus on more on trying out feature engineering and utilizing different machine learning algorithms.

 ## STEPS -

-### STEP 01- Create a repository by using template repository

-### STEP 02- Clone the new repository
+### STEP 01- Clone the repository

-### STEP 03- Create a conda environment after opening the repository in VSCODE
+### STEP 02- Create a conda environment after opening the repository in VSCODE

 ```bash
 conda create --prefix ./env python=3.8 -y